trishaganesh/MusicSearch-Binary-Search/README.md

 Area for improvement:
 Initially, I struggled to understand how I could use the linearPrint method in my program as it was confusing to learn.
-However, after referring back to 8.02 Leture Notes, I was able to understand eventually.
+However, I was able to understand eventually.

 What I liked:
 I enjoyed understanding how binary search works.
 It is a bit more involved than sequential search as we